 Workflow of an Investigation

-Analysts can investigate data captured by NetWitness Platform, and deep dive from information on a NetWitness Platform dashboard, a NetWitness Respond incident or alert, a report created by the NetWitness Platform Reporting Engine, or a third-party application.
-During the course of an investigation, analysts can move seamlessly between the views in Investigate: the Navigate view, the Events view, the Legacy Events view, the Hosts view, the Files view, the Entities view, and the Malware Analysis view.
-This figure illustrates the NetWitness Investigate submenus.
+Analysts can investigate data captured by NetWitness Platform, and deep dive from information on a NetWitness Platform dashboard, the Springboard (Version 11.5 and later), a NetWitness Respond incident or alert, a report created by the NetWitness Platform Reporting Engine, or a third-party application.
+During the course of an investigation, analysts can move seamlessly between views: the Navigate view, the Events view, the Legacy Events view, the Hosts view, the Files view, the Users (Entities) view, and the Malware Analysis view.
+This figure illustrates the NetWitness Investigate submenus in Version 11.4 and earlier.

-You can access each view from the Investigate submenu and from other Investigate views.
-You can also go directly into an Investigate view from NetWitness Respond, and go directly from NetWitness Investigate to NetWitness Respond and to standalone NetWitness Endpoint.
-The use case determines the starting point for your investigation.
-Every situation is unique in terms of the types of information you are attempting to find.
+The views are closely integrated to reduce the need to jump from one view to another.
+Each use case determines the starting point for your investigation; every situation is unique in terms of the types of information you are attempting to find.
 Many investigations start in one view, and end in a different view as you learn something and then need to follow that result to a different line of questioning.
-The following table provides general guidance on the starting view for different use cases.
+Experienced analysts frequently begin an investigation in the Navigate view or the Events view.
+Less experienced analysts can begin in the Dashboard, Respond view, or the Springboard (Version 11.5 and later), in which clickable incidents and alerts link to detailed information and analyses in the different views.

 Focus on Metadata, Query, and Time